-Additionally, an assessor would have five years from the January 1, 2027 lien date to issue escape assessments (must be enrolled by January 1, 2032) for the period previously exempt.
+Additionally, an assessor would have five years from the January 1, 2027 lien date to issue escape assessments (must be enrolled by January 1, 2032) for the period during which the property was previously exempt.
 Escape assessments apply to the lien date and can be issued for years 2021-22, 2022-23, 2023-24, 2024-25, and 2025-26.

-9. Related Legislation.
+- 8. Data Collection.
+This bill requires the BOE to annually collect data from county assessors to quantify the amount of assessed value exempted and the number of owner-occupied dwelling units or rental units created by CLTs granted this exemption.
+This bill requires CLTs claiming this exemption to report to county assessors about the additional housing created.
+While the purpose of this data collection is to assist the Legislature in determining whether the exemption fulfills the goals, purposes, and objectives of this bill, there is no requirement for the BOE to report to the Legislature. - 9.
+Related Legislation.
 Assembly Bill 1453 (Chiu) also proposes to add section 214.18 to the Revenue and Taxation Code, in regard to the welfare exemption, to authorize a partial exemption for property owned and operated by a limited partnership in which the managing general partner is an S corporation that qualifies as a nonprofit corporation.

 Costs: The BOE would incur absorbable costs to update its documents, website materials, and provide guidance to assessors.
+The collection of data would be absorbable with existing resources; however, any potential analysis of this data may require additional resources.